openvinotoolkit/openvino/docs/dev/ci/github_actions/caches.md

     options: -e SCCACHE_AZURE_BLOB_CONTAINER -e SCCACHE_AZURE_CONNECTION_STRING
 ```

-This way the resources on the shared drive will be accessible through the `/mount` path in the Docker container.
+The first `/mount` in `- /mount:/mount` is the path on the runner, the second `/mount` is the path in the Docker container by which the resources will be available.

 ### Available Resources